ArthurToyokawa/ReactNativeThreeLayers/README.md

-This is a simple program using 3 layer arquitecture in react native
+This is a simple software using 3 layer arquitecture in react native

-We can do this by having a singleton model that gets updated by the controller when its called by the View.
-When its called the View notifies an observer that updates the view

 # Getting Started